What to eat during intermittent fasting guide

 Water fasting

-The best breakfast for intermittent fasting is one which sets you up for a successful, productive morning.
+The best breakfast for intermittent fasting is one that sets you up for a successful, productive morning.
 The foods that tend to do that best are ones high in fiber, protein, and slow-release carbohydrates, with a dollop of healthy fats.

-If you want to ramp up your results, experiment with higher quality breads, like sourdough and rye, over the mass-produced, sliced white stuff.
+If you want to ramp up your results, experiment with higher-quality breads, like sourdough and rye, over the mass-produced, sliced white stuff.

 It’s not a deal-breaker (nothing is), but shifting along the continuum towards whole(r) grain options is a move towards improved health (and who knows, you might even discover a new flavor you love).

 Every food we’ve included in this article will support your efforts to lose weight.
-When you’re wondering what you can have during intermittent fasting to reach your goals, check this list!
+When you’re wondering what you can have during intermittent fasting to reach your goals, check out this list!

-Here’s the thing: you cannot get this wrong.
+Here’s the thing: you can’t get this wrong.
 Sure, there are some intermittent fasting mistakes you might make, but even if you do, all you gotta do is wipe the slate clean and start over.
 Every day is a new day.

-1. Wien M, Haddad E, Oda K, Sabaté J. A randomized 3×3 crossover study to evaluate the effect of Hass avocado intake on post-ingestive satiety, glucose and insulin levels, and subsequent energy intake in overweight adults.
+- Wien M, Haddad E, Oda K, Sabaté J. A randomized 3×3 crossover study to evaluate the effect of Hass avocado intake on post-ingestive satiety, glucose and insulin levels, and subsequent energy intake in overweight adults.
 Nutr J. 2013 Nov 27;12:155.

-2. Cerdó T, García-Santos JA, G Bermúdez M, Campoy C. The Role of Probiotics and Prebiotics in the Prevention and Treatment of Obesity.
+- Cerdó T, García-Santos JA, G Bermúdez M, Campoy C. The Role of Probiotics and Prebiotics in the Prevention and Treatment of Obesity.
 Nutrients [Internet].
 2019 Mar 15;11(3).

-3. Tay A, Pringle H, Penning E, Plank LD, Murphy R. PROFAST: A Randomized Trial Assessing the Effects of Intermittent Fasting and Lacticaseibacillus rhamnosus Probiotic among People with Prediabetes.
+- Tay A, Pringle H, Penning E, Plank LD, Murphy R. PROFAST: A Randomized Trial Assessing the Effects of Intermittent Fasting and Lacticaseibacillus rhamnosus Probiotic among People with Prediabetes.
 Nutrients [Internet].
 2020 Nov 17;12(11).

-4. Cui J, Lian Y, Zhao C, Du H, Han Y, Gao W, et al. Dietary Fibers from Fruits and Vegetables and Their Health Benefits via Modulation of Gut Microbiota.
+- Cui J, Lian Y, Zhao C, Du H, Han Y, Gao W, et al. Dietary Fibers from Fruits and Vegetables and Their Health Benefits via Modulation of Gut Microbiota.
 Compr Rev Food Sci Food Saf.
 2019 Sep;18(5):1514–32.

-5. Głąbska D, Guzek D, Groele B, Gutkowska K. Fruit and Vegetable Intake and Mental Health in Adults: A Systematic Review.
+- Głąbska D, Guzek D, Groele B, Gutkowska K. Fruit and Vegetable Intake and Mental Health in Adults: A Systematic Review.
 Nutrients [Internet].
 2020 Jan 1;12(1).

-6. Shih CK, Chen CM, Hsiao TJ, Liu CW, Li SC.
+- Shih CK, Chen CM, Hsiao TJ, Liu CW, Li SC.
 White Sweet Potato as Meal Replacement for Overweight White-Collar Workers: A Randomized Controlled Trial.
 Nutrients [Internet].
 2019 Jan 14;11(1).

-7. Holt SH, Miller JC, Petocz P, Farmakalidis E. A satiety index of common foods.
+- Holt SH, Miller JC, Petocz P, Farmakalidis E. A satiety index of common foods.
 Eur J Clin Nutr.
 1995 Sep;49(9):675–90.

-8. Randolph JM, Edirisinghe I, Masoni AM, Kappagoda T, Burton-Freeman B. Potatoes, glycemic index, and weight loss in free-living individuals: practical implications.
+- Randolph JM, Edirisinghe I, Masoni AM, Kappagoda T, Burton-Freeman B. Potatoes, glycemic index, and weight loss in free-living individuals: practical implications.
 J Am Coll Nutr.
 2014 Oct 10;33(5):375–84.

-9. Ratliff J, Leite JO, de Ogburn R, Puglisi MJ, VanHeest J, Fernandez ML.
+- Ratliff J, Leite JO, de Ogburn R, Puglisi MJ, VanHeest J, Fernandez ML.
 Consuming eggs for breakfast influences plasma glucose and ghrelin, while reducing energy intake during the next 24 hours in adult men.
 Nutr Res.
 2010 Feb;30(2):96–103.